Are you thinking of taking a canal cruise in Amsterdam in the Netherlands and wondering if it’s worth it and what to expect?

 While most tourists opt for shared canal cruises, there are also private canal cruises available in Amsterdam.
 Prices vary greatly depending on the boat and the number of people, so be sure to compare before you book.
 This private evening/night cruise offers the best value that I was able to find.

 It is possible to rent boats in Amsterdam, but I really don’t know if I would advise it if it’s your first time in the city.
-Private boats (with a skipper) are a much safer and more relaxing option.
-The most popular rental option is to simply rent a pedal boat for 1-1.5 hours.
+Private boats with a skipper are a much safer and more relaxing option.
+If you rather go on your own, the most popular rental option is a pedal boat.

 Amsterdam canal cruises run the whole year round and are enjoyable in any season.
 However, we recommend avoiding weekends and school holidays, especially in the middle of the day.
 For a more relaxed experience, book a cruise on a weekday in the morning or toward the evening.